lexstar1/CI-CD-AZD/README.md

-#CI/CD for AKS with Azure DevOps
+#CI/CD - Azure DevOps and AKS

 This project is to :